agranlund/raven/README.md

 ## Additional tools

 - [ROM module programmer](hw/simm/programmer/)
-- JTAG programmer for ATF1508AS, such as ATDH1150-USB
+- Programmer for ATF1508AS, for example ATDH1150-USB
-- Programmer for ATF22V10 chips, such as XGecu TL866
+- Programmer for ATF22V10C, for example XGecu TL866II-Plus
-- Programmer for PIC16F chips, such as XGecu TL866
+- Programmer for PIC16F876A, for example XGecu TL866II-Plus